 Here the mountain's former residents worshipped their patron deity, Dwerfater.
 Immediately after the thane's expulsion, Dwer-Bokham's minions desecrated the temple of their former deity by toppling the statues and spreading excrement on the artworks.
-The four sculptures depicted non-specific dwarf warriors whereas the mosaic on the floor represents Dwerfater's symbol, a fact that a PC unfamiliar with the symbol can determine with a successful DC 10 Knowledge (religion) check.
-In spite of their efforts to defile the sacred site, a hallow spell cast more than 7 centuries ago still radiates from the altar and the 40-foot radius around it.
+The four sculptures depicted non-specific dwarf warriors whereas the mosaic on the floor represents Dwerfater's symbol.
 The staircase beyond the altar leads to the thane's halls of power and his personal quarters.

 M7.
-Mine Tunnels (CR o or 4)
+Mine Tunnels